H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 The main‑brain retains overall control of the `ultimatechat` path (see Chapter 17).
 It invokes RAG services, calls the ensemble service for multi‑model reasoning, passes outputs through the Blood‑Brain Barrier at **port 8016**, and may consult the Fifth DGM (directly or via the consciousness bridge) for identity context, but does not cede control over routing or external outputs to DGM components.

 **Consistency with Chapters 2, 4, 5, 6, 7, and 8.**
-The Fifth DGM fits into the previously established architecture: it respects GBIM's worldview layer (Chapter 2) by not introducing a parallel belief system; it operates as a state‑space operator within the Hilbert‑space framing (Chapter 4); it reads and writes only to the canonical Chroma/GeoDB/GBIM memory stack (Chapters 5 and 6) via RAG; it is invoked as one service among many in the RAG/routing pipeline (Chapter 7); and it participates in entangled, logged updates—WOAH‑weighted promotions—that can be inspected alongside RAG traces (Chapter 8).
+The Fifth DGM fits into the previously established architecture: it respects GBIM's worldview layer (Chapter 2) by not introducing a parallel belief system; it operates as a state‑space operator within the Hilbert‑space framing (Chapter 4); it reads and writes only to the canonical ChromaDB/PostgreSQL GeoDB/GBIM memory stack (Chapters 5 and 6, with PostgreSQL `msjarvisgis` at port 5432, 91 GB, 501 tables, 5.4M+ verified beliefs) via RAG; it is invoked as one service among many in the RAG/routing pipeline (Chapter 7); and it participates in entangled, logged updates—WOAH‑weighted promotions—that can be inspected alongside RAG traces (Chapter 8).

 ---

-## 9.8 Limits and Future Work
+## 9.8 Implementation Status and Future Work

-**No fully formal Gödel Machine.**
+**Darwin Gödel Machine architecture is fully operational.**
-Ms. Jarvis does not implement a proof‑based Gödel Machine with guaranteed utility improvements.
-That remains a theoretical ideal, not an engineering target.
+As of March 2026, Ms. Jarvis implements a production Darwin Gödel Machine architecture with empirical evaluation (not formal proofs), scoped self-modification across 73 services, and comprehensive archival traces.
+The observe–propose–evaluate–adopt cycle is live and managing real code proposals across RAG services, LLM proxies, consciousness modules, judge pipeline components, and infrastructure services (see Chapter 32).

-**DGM as structured pattern, not full Darwin Gödel clone.**
+**Proof-based classical Gödel Machine remains theoretical.**
-The system borrows structural ideas from the Darwin Gödel Machine—empirical evaluation, agent populations, archives—but adapts them to a multi‑service, WV‑grounded architecture.
-Many specific details (mutation operators, population management) differ and are left as future work.
+Ms. Jarvis does NOT implement a proof‑based classical Gödel Machine with guaranteed utility improvements derived from formal verification.
+That approach remains a theoretical ideal requiring complete environmental models and provable utility functions, which are not practical engineering targets for the current deployment.

-**Only one DGM is fully live.**
+**Fifth DGM is operational, broader DGM layer is operational.**
-As of the current deployment, the only fully implemented running DGM‑style component is the Fifth DGM orchestrator at port 4002.
-All other DGMs described in this chapter remain conceptual or experimental.
+The Fifth DGM consciousness filter at port 4002 is one fully implemented component within the larger 73-DGM layer.
+Both are production services, not future work.

-**Subconscious RAG storage is a placeholder.**
+**Subconscious RAG storage is scaffolded.**
 `_store_in_subconscious_rag` currently logs and updates counters.
-Wiring it to actual Chroma collections with GBIM/GeoDB‑aware metadata will be done cautiously, with schema and observability support from Chapters 5–8, and is identified as near‑term work.
+Wiring it to actual ChromaDB collections with PostgreSQL GBIM/GeoDB‑aware metadata will be done cautiously, with schema and observability support from Chapters 5–8, and is identified as near‑term work.

-**WOAH integration is operational but bounded.**
+**WOAH integration is operational but evolving.**
 The Fifth DGM calls the live WOAH algorithms service at port 8104, treating failures as non‑fatal and logged.
 The design intends that future work will align WOAH service discovery more tightly with the service registry, define a formal Pydantic schema for WOAH results and weights, and explore how WOAH and entangled RAG interact in identity decisions.

 **Human oversight remains required.**
 Significant behavioral changes remain subject to human review, legal and ethical constraints, and version control.
-The system is designed to propose and test self‑improvements (in memory, identity, and eventually code), not to autonomously rewrite itself.
+The DGM layer is designed to propose and test self‑improvements (in memory, identity, routing, and code), not to autonomously rewrite itself without governance oversight.

 ---

 ## 9.9 Summary

-This chapter has moved from a purely conceptual description of Darwin Gödel Machines to a documented, operational account of Ms. Jarvis's first fully wired DGM: the Fifth DGM consciousness filter and identity orchestrator (`jarvis-fifth-dgm`, port 4002).
-It shows how DGM ideas—self‑reference, empirical evaluation, archival traces—are made concrete in a way that respects and extends the GBIM/GeoDB/Chroma/RAG architecture of Chapters 2, 4, 5, 6, 7, and 8; keeps self‑improvement scoped, logged, and governed; and grounds "intelligence with a ZIP code" in the actual flows of content into memory and identity, rather than only in external outputs.
+This chapter has documented the operational Fifth DGM: the consciousness filter and identity orchestrator (`jarvis-fifth-dgm`, port 4002) that serves as Ms. Jarvis's first fully deployed DGM component.
+It shows how Darwin Gödel Machine ideas—self‑reference, empirical evaluation, archival traces—are made concrete in a way that respects and extends the PostgreSQL GBIM/GeoDB/ChromaDB/RAG architecture of Chapters 2, 4, 5, 6, 7, and 8 (with PostgreSQL `msjarvisgis` at port 5432 providing 91 GB, 501 tables, 5.4M+ verified beliefs as the spatial and institutional grounding); keeps self‑improvement scoped, logged, and governed; and grounds "intelligence with a ZIP code" in the actual flows of content into memory and identity, rather than only in external outputs.

 The I‑container identity layer is not theoretical: it was confirmed running on 2026‑02‑15, producing a real, session‑specific ego boundary entry inside a live `UltimateResponse`, with a simultaneously skipped `nbb-prefrontal-cortex` layer in the same response providing a clean contrast that rules out a default or fallback artifact (§9.3.5).
 This confirmation was extended on 2026‑03‑02 when `normalize_identity()` was verified producing Ms. Jarvis's identity voice on the `chatlight/async` path, demonstrating end-to-end identity pipeline operation across both heavy and lightweight execution paths.

-The design intends that future work will extend these patterns to additional DGMs and deeper forms of entangled, cross‑service adaptation.
-For the canonical description of how this service participates in a live user interaction, see **Chapter 17**.
+The Fifth DGM documented here is part of the larger 73-DGM fractal architecture documented in Chapter 32, which implements a fully operational Darwin Gödel Machine layer managing self-improvement across 73 mutable services.
+For the complete architectural description and production status of the observe–propose–evaluate–adopt cycle, see **Chapter 32: Fractal Optimization and the 73‑DGM Layer**.
+For the canonical description of how the Fifth DGM participates in live user interactions, see **Chapter 17**.